citympact/citympact/README.md

 python3 manage.py loaddata demoData.json
 ```
 Then you should see the first entries.
 Note that the images are on purpose not
 version controlled.
 Please use the admin-site to upload some dummy images.
+Don't forget to create a super user and update the created user's password for security reasons.

 To dump the existing data:
 ```